schollz/syncdir/README.md

 # syncdir

-Easily directories on local networks in sync.
+Easily keep directories on local networks in sync.

 *syncdir* allows any two computers to stay in sync on a local network.
 Just run in the directory you want to sync on each computer and they will stay in sync.
+Each computer will discover another and then they will update each other on a file change (file creation/deletion/modification and permissions change).
+The first directory to change will change all the others.

 _Experimental!
 Try it but make sure to backup your folder first..._